-The present analysis leads naturally to the Feynman formulation under the assumption that our ability to know the state of physical phenomena is inherently imperfect.
-It relies on a supplemented form of conventional probability theory that employs the Feynman rules as the empirically determined rules of probability for indistinguishable states.
+The present analysis leads naturally to the Feynman formulation of quantum phenomena under the assumption that our ability to know the state of physical phenomena is inherently imperfect.
+It relies on a revised form of probability theory that employs the Feynman rules as the empirically determined rules of probability for indistinguishable events, reducing to the Laplace rules when events can be distinguished.

 A similar point of view can be applied to the Dirac-von Neumann formalism.
-Consistent with the " $\psi$ -epistemic" view [34], the probability amplitude represents the state of information available about the system.
+Consistent with the " ψ -epistemic" view [22], the probability amplitude represents the state of information available about the system.
 When the amplitude is defined this way, its collapse does not represent a change in the physical system.
 Instead, it indicates the state of available information about the system has changed as the result of a measurement.
-A probability has emerged, while simultaneously the phase of a probability amplitude has vanished.
+A frequentist probability has emerged, while simultaneously the phase of the probability amplitude has vanished.

-The probability amplitude may be regarded as representing the available information about a conditional probability [35] based on the state of information prior to measurement.
+The probability amplitude may be regarded as representing the available information about a conditional probability [10] based on the state of information prior to measurement.
 The amplitude after measurement represents a new conditional probability based on the new state of information generated by the measurement.

-Goyal's analysis has shown [36] that the logic of the Feynman formalism is equivalent to that of Dirac-von Neumann when it is supplemented with a no-disturbance postulate.
+Goyal's analysis has shown [23] that the logic of the Feynman formalism is equivalent to that of Dirac-von Neumann when it is supplemented with a no-disturbance postulate.
 This posits that there exists a class of trivial measurements which have no effect on the probability amplitude.
 Trivial measurements are defined by the property that they yield no new information about the system being measured.
 This principle is a natural consequence of the epistemic interpretation of the probability amplitude.
 With no change in information the conditional probabilities of subsequent outcomes are unchanged.

 The no-disturbance postulate resides uncomfortably alongside the notion that uncertainty is caused by the process of measurement.
-The apparent conflict is eliminated with the adoption of the $\psi$ -epistemic viewpoint coupled with the proposed entropic origin of uncertainty.
-The fact that the no disturbance principle requires a change in information to change the probability amplitude is a strong indicator of the latter's epistemic nature.
+The apparent conflict is eliminated with the adoption of the ψ -epistemic viewpoint coupled with the proposed entropic origin of uncertainty.
+The fact that the no disturbance principle requires a change in available information to change the probability amplitude is a strong indicator of the latter's epistemic nature.